 As Hayes’ election night watch party in Waterbury was winding down, she addressed the crowd that had thinned out a bit over the past several hours as this race and others across the country remained close.
-Before addressing the energetic crowd from the stage, she went to most of hte
+She spoke to supporters before AP called the race.

-Speaking to an energetic crowd, Hayes said she was not declaring victory, but believed that the results looked very promising.
-She noted that at certain precincts, like in Danbury, people were lined up before polls closed and were still able to cast a ballot hours later.
+Speaking to an energetic crowd on Tuesday night, Hayes had said she was not declaring victory but believed that the results looked very promising.
+She noted that at certain precincts, such as Danbury, people were lined up before polls closed and were still able to cast a ballot hours later.

-“I have a feeling when this is called, you will all be very pleased with the outcome,” Hayes said, smiling to a cheering crowd.
+“I have a feeling when this is called, you will all be very pleased with the outcome,” Hayes said, smiling to a cheering crowd on Tuesday.
 “It is evidence of your faith and trust in me.
 It is evidence that you are not trying to move on from the status quo.”

 “So I am not declaring victory, but I can tell you unequivocally I know that I am walking in victory.
 I knew that before today,” she continued.
 After she spoke, Hayes mingled with supporters and danced to the music as they started breaking down the room.